narusemotoki/parsely/README.rst

        }

-   @b.task(two_times)
+   @p.task(two_times)
    def echo(text: str) -> None:
        print(text)

 :code:`two_times` works as pre processor.
 It works before enqueing.
 It means it can return BadRequest to your client.
-Brokkoly validate message with typehint.
+Parsely validate message with typehint.
 Also you can have extra validation and any other process here.

 Run :code:`celery -A tasks worker --loglevel=info`